US Universities Debating Championship: Scoring system

 The problem of sorting teams based on skill in order to generate a fair break is compared by the authors to the Brazil nut effect, where the largest nuts in a package of mixed nuts rise to the top of the container during transport because of shaking.
 Laboratory experiments have shown that shaking equally vigorously throughout the process is less effective than gradually decreasing the vigorousness over time, because applying as much force at a nearly-sorted state as was applied initially disrupts the more sorted state.
 The analysis by Barnes et al. shows that this phenomenon is analogous to standard BP scoring and that many variations of tapered scoring systems—where the amount of points awarded decreases with each preliminary round—significantly outperform the standard of equal points across rounds in producing skill-accurate breaks.

 US Universities Debate Association

 The US Universities Debate Association (USUDA) is the body which governs USUDC.
 It was founded in 2013 in order to organize the British Parliamentary debate circuit in the United States.
 They select the host for the next USUDC each year.
 Membership in the USUDA is open to all colleges and universities in the United States.

 Tournaments by Year

 Harvard has won the Championship five times, Yale, Stanford and Princeton twice, and no other school more than once.
 In 2018, Harvard became the first school to successfully defend the title.
 In 2023, Xiao-ke Lu became the first person to win the Championship more than once.
+This feat was repeated by Tejas Subramaniam the following year.